umar-younis/ng-uploader/README.md

   - `notifier()` returns observable which emits data after each upload completed with response.

 ## Directives
-  - `ng2UploadSelect` directives to apply on input file type.
+  - `ng2UploadSelect` directive to apply on input file type.
+  - `ng2UploadDrop` directive to apply on drop area.

 ## Configuration
 ### Simple upload example